baktoft/yaps/README.md

 ### About synchronization in YAPS

-Regardles of positioning algorithm used, synchronization of the hydrophone array prior to track estimation is *extremely* important for quality of the final tracks and great care should be taken to achieve as good as possible sync.
+Regardles of which positioning algorithm is used, synchronization of the hydrophone array prior to track estimation is *extremely* important for quality of the final tracks and great care should be taken to achieve as good as possible sync.
 The sync method included in YAPS has several